dallask/design_tokens/README.md

 │      ├── _variables.scss
 ```

-If you open `tokens.config.json` you will see there are 5 platforms defined: scss, android, compose, ios, and ios-swift.
+If you open `tokens.config.json` you will see there are 2 platforms defined: scss, css.
 Each platform has a transformGroup, buildPath, and files.
 The buildPath and files of the platform should match up to the files what were built.
 The files built should look like these:

 **CSS**
 ```css